Brognor/Lepage_analysis/README.md

 results is the folder containg results obtained for the project

 delta_coulomb.py contain the test of the potential -1/r-delta(r), as delta function we used a smeared delta function, what we have done is to use different value of a in the gaussain representation of the delta and see the 1S resulting energy eigenvalue.

+delta.py plot many representations of our delta function with different a